-USB flash drives have been ubiquitous for nearly two decades now, as they've remained the go-to option for anyone who needs local, portable access to important files.
-They're still sold everywhere (including chain drug stores, usually at heavily inflated prices), despite companies like DropBox, Google and Microsoft making cloud storage a convenient and often free alternative (depending on capacity).
+USB flash drives have been ubiquitous for going on two decades now, as they've remained the go-to option for anyone who needs local, pocketable access to important files.
+They're still sold everywhere (including chain drug stores, usually at extremely high prices), despite companies like DropBox, Google and Microsoft making cloud storage a convenient and often free alternative (depending on capacity).

-But because these drives often seem to work forever, and tech companies are always hard at work increasing speed and capacity, you could be hanging on to a drive that's pitifully slow by today's standards, and too cramped to hold all the things you might want to store on it.
+But because these drives often seem to work forever, and tech companies are always working to increase speed and capacity, you could be hanging on to a drive that's pitifully slow by today's standards, and too cramped to hold all the things you might want to store on it.

 To get a sense of the high-end flash drive market here in late 2021, we collected four recent flash drives that promise speeds in excess of 500 MBps.
 These drives also sport capacities that could scarcely be dreamed of back when flash drives first became common.
 All four drives we're looking at below offer 1TB of storage, although in true storage fashion, you can find these drives in lesser capacities as well.

 Just remember though, to actually take advantage of this kind of speed, you'll need to plug your drive into a fast USB port.
 For the best performance you'll need a USB 3.1/3.2 Gen 2 (10 Gbps) port, or a Thunderbolt 3/4 port which also incorporates fast USB.
 Note that most of the drives tested below still sport USB-A plugs, so you'll need an adapter of some sort if you want to plug them into a Thunderbolt or USB-C port, although Kingston's DataTraveler Max drive has a USB-C plug.
 That's nice for modern systems, but then of course you'll need an adapter for that drive any time you need to plug it into something that only has USB-A ports.